corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 cd JsonSchemaSample
 ```

-We now want to add a reference to our JSON object model extensions to the project.
-We can use the `dotnet add` command to do that at the command line, or you could use your favourite package manager or IDE.
+And we'll add a reference to our JSON object model extensions to the project.
+We can use the `dotnet add` command to do that, or you could use your favourite package manager, or IDE.

 ```
 dotnet add package Corvus.Json.ExtendedTypes
 ```

-First, let's inspect `JsonSchemaSample.csproj`.
+Just to make sure that's all OK, and our editor is also working, let's inspect `JsonSchemaSample.csproj`.

 ```
 code JsonSchemaSample.csproj